-These Merlot Meatball Appetizers are a delicious and easy to make addition to any appetizer spread.
+These Merlot Meatball Appetizers are delicious, and, easy to make addition to any appetizer spread.
 Italian meatballs tossed in a tangy, Merlot glaze are sure to disappear fast.

 Cooking and Entertaining with Wine